shreyamaddheshiya/Blinkit-Sales-Analysis/README.md

-# Blinkit Data Analysis Dashboard
+Blinkit Sales Analysis Dashboard (Excel)

-## Project Overview
+Project Overview

-This project presents a comprehensive Power BI dashboard for analyzing Blinkit's sales performance, customer satisfaction, and inventory distribution.
-The dashboard provides key insights and opportunities for optimization using various KPIs and visualizations.
+This project presents a Microsoft Excel dashboard for analyzing Blinkit’s sales performance, customer behavior, and product distribution.
+The dashboard provides useful insights using tools like Pivot Tables, Charts, and Slicers.
+The main objective is to convert raw data into meaningful information for better decision-making.

-## Key Performance Indicators (KPIs)
+Key Performance Indicators (KPIs)

-The dashboard focuses on the following primary KPIs:

-1. **Total Sales**: Overall revenue generated from all items sold ($1.20M)
-2. **Average Sales**: Average revenue per sale ($141)
+Total Sales: Overall revenue generated from all items sold Average Sales: Average revenue per transaction
-3. **Number of Items**: Total count of different items sold (8523)
+Number of Items: Total count of items sold
-4. **Average Rating**: Average customer rating for items sold (3.9 out of 5)
+Average Rating: Average customer rating

-## Features
+Features

-- **Filter Panel**: Allows users to filter data by outlet location type, outlet size, and item type
-- **Outlet Establishment Trend**: Visualizes the growth of outlet establishments from 2012 to 2022
-- **Fat Content Analysis**: Breaks down sales by low fat and regular fat products
-- **Item Type Distribution**: Shows sales distribution across various product categories
+Interactive filters using slicers
+Data analysis using Pivot Tables
+Charts such as bar chart, pie chart, and column chart Sales analysis based on product category
-- **Outlet Size and Location Analysis**: Provides insights on sales performance by outlet size and location tier
+Outlet performance analysis based on size and location
-- **Outlet Type Comparison**: Compares different outlet types based on sales, number of items, average sales, ratings, and item visibility

-## Insights and Conclusions
+Insights and Conclusions

-1. Strong overall sales performance with over $1M in total sales
-2. Consumer preference for low-fat products, indicating health-conscious buying habits
-3. Fruits, vegetables, and snack foods are the top-selling categories
-4. Medium-sized outlets in Tier 3 locations show the highest profitability
-5. Supermarkets generate higher sales volumes, while grocery stores have better item visibility
+Identified top-performing product categories
+Analyzed customer preferences using ratings and sales Compared performance across outlet types and locations Observed trends in sales distribution
+Found areas for business improvement

+Tools Used

+Microsoft Excel
+Pivot Tables
+Charts (Bar, Pie, Column)
+Slicers
+Data Cleaning Techniques

+Note
-**NOTE:** This analysis was conducted as part of a project and is for educational purposes only.
+This project is created using Microsoft Excel for educational purposes to demonstrate data analysis and visualization techniques.